ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 2. Under `Source Code Management`, change the `Branch Specifier` to `*/part2`.

 ### Updating `microservice-pipelines` to build our `pipelineJob` and `multibranchPipelineJob`
 We are going to leave the `master` branch of `microservice-pipelines` alone to ensure it works with Part 1 of this series.
-In order for us to do this, we will introduce the changes to the `seed.groovy` job on branch `part2` of the Shared Library.
+In order for us to do this, we will introduce the changes to the `seed.groovy` job on branch `part2` of [`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines).

 #### Adding `pipelineJob` and `multibranchPipelineJob` to `seed.groovy`
 1. Create a new branch `part2` in `microservice-pipelines`.